 Find out more about the first non-academic book about Kelly Reichardt’s work, the only book to include all of her films that have been released to date, and the only book about her process.

-Even at home on a weekend with her kids, in what should be a fairly relaxed environment, her kids play a loud game of Hungry Hungry Hippos while she tries to wrangle together lunch.
+Even at home on the weekends, things are frantic.
+Her kids play a loud game of Hungry Hungry Hippos while she tries to wrangle together lunch.
 If Julie is still for a minute, the world around her isn’t.
 Gravel especially brings this to life through Julie’s daily commute, when we look out her window and see the moving landscape.
-Even this moment of potential rest is fraught with movement because it’s just another exhausting step on the way to the one hundred other things she has to do.
+Even this moment of potential rest is fraught with movement.
+It’s just another exhausting step on the way to the one hundred other things she has to do.

 Van de Moortel’s editing also prevents us from getting a reprieve that Julie doesn’t.
-Scenes get cut off abruptly, leaving us to fill in the ellipses.
-We’re more likely to stay with Julie in a moment of anxiety about what’s about to happen or frustrated resignation about what has come to pass than to see the dramatic moment play out.
-Instead of seeing her job interview, we watch Julie in the waiting room, eyeing her competition: all men, all relaxed, all younger than her.
+She cuts off scenes abruptly, leaving us to fill in the ellipses.
+We’re always moving on to the next crisis, just like Julie.
+But instead of showing us key dramatic moments, we see the anxious build-up to and the frustrated come-down from them.
+For example, we don’t see Julie’s first job interview.
+Instead, we watch Julie in the waiting room, eyeing her competition: all men, all relaxed, all younger than her.

-When she gets a follow-up interview, a good sign, we see her sitting uncomfortably waiting for her interviewer to arrive in the boardroom, and then the beginning of the conversation that doesn’t start off well.
-It might improve afterward, but Van de Moortel and Gravel deny us access to this part of the story, cutting instead to Julie beating herself up on the way out of the building.
+When she gets a follow-up interview, a good sign, we see her sitting uncomfortably waiting for her interviewer.
+The conversation doesn’t start off well.
+It might improve afterward, but Van de Moortel and Gravel deny us access to this part of the story.
+Instead, they cut to Julie beating herself up on the way out of the building.
 What matters is that Julie is terrified it went badly.

 That also means that Julie might be an unreliable narrator, and we don’t get enough information to know by just how much.
 We see Julie getting increasingly frustrated that her ex isn’t picking up the phone.
 But is that because it’s a particularly stressful week, or because he’s regularly late to pay her alimony?
 Her best friend seems pretty relaxed about the ex and may even still be friendly with him, which suggests that Julie may be overreacting.
 Even her kids like his new girlfriend.
 He never shows up so we don’t know.